 Located in Queen Elizabeth Park Community and Cultural Centre, the youth centre offers the following for ages 11-19:

 There is a large garage door that provides access to picnic tables, grassed areas and an outdoor basketball court.

-We are also home to the S.T.A.R. program (Social Teens in Active Recreation) for youth ages 13-21 who have special needs.
+We are also home to the S.T.A.R. program (Social Teens in Active Recreation) for youth ages 13-21 who have disabilities.

 Formerly known as YARD Plus, this program is offered in the Spring, Fall, and Winter.
 Open the S.T.A.R. program brochure (pdf) for more information.